-On the GENERAL tab, there are several unique options for styling forms:
+In the General tab, there are several options for styling Forms:

 The additional setting drop-down has the following options:

-- Manage Data Filter: Allows users to filter data by columns.
-For more information, check out Configure Data Filter.
+Allows users to filter data by columns.
+For more information, refer to Configure Data Filter.

-- Reverse: This option moves the parent members from the top of their child members to the bottom.
-This is particularly useful for financial Forms where aggregations are shown on the bottom.
+Moves the parent members from the top of their child members to the bottom.
+This is particularly useful for financial Forms with aggregations shown at the bottom.

-- Filter Variable: The filter variable option is enabled when a hierarchy is used on a row or column axis, and provides a method of injecting members onto the axis based on filter selection.
+Enable Filter Variable when a hierarchy is used on a row or column axis, and provides a method of injecting members into the axis based on filter selection.